The Empire Strikes Back: Critical response

 The Empire Strikes Back received mixed reviews upon its initial release, a change from the positive reception of Star Wars.
-In March 1981, The Los Angeles Times released a summary of the leading critics' choices for top 10 films of the year: Robert Redford's Ordinary People appeared on 42 lists, while Empire made it onto 24.
+In March 1981, The Los Angeles Times released a summary of the leading critics' choices for top 10 films of the year; Robert Redford's Ordinary People appeared on 42 lists, while Empire made it onto 24.
 Fan reactions were decidedly mixed, with many concerned by the film's change in tone and surprising narrative revelations, particularly Leia's love for Han over Luke and Luke's relationship with Vader.
 However, opening weekend audiences polled by CinemaScore gave the film an average grade of "A+" on an A+ to F scale, with males and those under the age of 25 rating it highest.

-Some critics believed The Empire Strikes Back was a good film but not as enjoyable as Star Wars.
+Some critics believed The Empire Strikes Back was a good film, but not as enjoyable as Star Wars.
 They believed the tonal shift featuring darker material and more mature story lines detracted from the charm, fun, and comic silliness of the original.
-The Wall Street Journals Joy Gould Boyum believed it was "absurd" to add dramatic weight to the lighthearted Star Wars, stripping it of its innocence.
+Joy Gould Boyum of The Wall Street Journal believed it was "absurd" to add dramatic weight to the lighthearted Star Wars, stripping it of its innocence.
 Writing for The Washington Post, Gary Arnold found the darker undercurrents and greater narrative scale interesting because it created more dramatic threads to explore.
 The New Yorkers David Denby argued it was more spectacular than the original, but lacked its camp style.
-The Hollywood Reporters Arthur Knight believed the novelty of the original and the plethora of space opera films produced since made Empire seem derivative; even so, he called it the best in the genre since Star Wars.
+Arthur Knight of The Hollywood Reporter believed the novelty of Star Wars and the many space opera films produced since made Empire seem derivative; even so, he called it the best in the genre since Star Wars.
 Writing for Time, Gerald Clarke said Empire surpassed Star Wars in several ways, including being more visually and artistically interesting.
 The New York Timess Vincent Canby called it a more mechanical, less suspenseful experience.

-Writing for the Los Angeles Times, Charles Champlin said the inconclusive ending cleverly completed the narrative while serving as a cliffhanger, but Clarke called it a "not very satisfying" conclusion.
-Canby and the Chicago Readers Dave Kehr believed that as the middle film, it should have focused on narrative development instead of exposition, finding little narrative progression between the film's beginning and end.
+Writing for the Los Angeles Times, Charles Champlin said the inconclusive ending cleverly completed the narrative while serving as a cliffhanger, but Clarke felt the conclusion was unsatisfying.
+Canby and the Chicago Readers Dave Kehr believed that as the middle film, Empire should have focused on narrative development instead of exposition, finding little narrative progression between the film's beginning and end.
 The Washington Posts Judith Martin labeled it a "good junk" film, enjoyable but fleeting, because it lacked a stand-alone narrative.
 Knight and Clarke found the story sometimes difficult to follow—Knight because the third act jumped between separate storylines, and Clarke because he missed important information in the fast-paced plot.
-Kehr and Sight & Sounds Richard Combs wrote that characterization seemed to be less important than special effects, visual spectacle and action set pieces that accomplished little narratively.
+Kehr and Richard Combs of Sight & Sound wrote that characterization seemed to be less important than special effects, visual spectacle and action set pieces that accomplished little for the narrative.